Introduction: What Is a Multi Zone Thermostat and Why It Matters

 1.2 Technical Implementation

-- Supports networking of up to 10 remote sensors
+- Supports up to 10 remote sensors for true multi-zone temperature control

 2. Critical Challenges in Commercial HVAC Applications